 • Opt for automation: Improve your MTTR by using infrastructure monitoring tools that offer automation.
 It will enable you to move to AIOps for infrastructure monitoring and achieve comprehensive end-to-end observability across the entire stack.

-• Create custom dashboards: Many Infrastructure monitoring tools like Middleware provide the ability to create custom, role-specific dashboards.
+• Create custom dashboards: Many Infrastructure monitoring tools, like Middleware, provide the ability to create custom, role-specific dashboards.
 Use them to your advantage.

-• Test your tool: When adding a new application to your existing Infrastructure monitoring environment or when adding up a tool from scratch, it’s always an Infrastructure monitoring best practice to do a test run so you know everything’s working correctly.
+• Test your tool: When adding a new application to your existing Infrastructure monitoring environment or when adding a tool from scratch, it’s always an Infrastructure monitoring best practice to do a test run so you know everything’s working correctly.

-What are the best Infrastructure monitoring tools?
+What are the Best Infrastructure Monitoring Tools?

 1. Middleware